DraganMicic/Localization-using-markers/README.md

 # Localization-using-markers
-Indoor Localization Using Fiducial Markers.
+Indoor localization using fiducial markers.
 Summer science project in Petnica science center in 2017.